 Older fully trained horses, breeding mares, untrained youngster and horses that are not ridden during wintertime like many of our horses that we use for the tours usually stay outside on winter fields in large herds where they are fed with hay and where sufficient water and wind protection is provided, either natural or man made.
 From May/June all horses again are on summer fields where they stay outside 24/7 feeding on grass.
 A few exemptions from these rules are made regarding stallions due to their nature.

 A few words regarding straw bedding: Due to Iceland´s northern climate we do not grow much grain, so straw is limited.
 Usually the only straw found in Iceland is barley straw of rather poor quality since the barley is often harvested in autumn and the straw does not dry properly.
-So most Icelanders use rubber mats and/or wood shavings.
+So most Icelanders use soft rubber mats and/or wood shavings.
 But let´s always keep in mind: Icelandic Horses are most happy when they can be outside in a big herd with good access to grass or hey, water and wind shelter all year round!

 Please do not hesitate to contact us directly if you have any more questions!

 Food on our tours and luggage transportation